1st Surrey Rifles: Memorials

 The regimental war memorial stands in front of St Giles' Church, Camberwell.
 The bronze plaque at the rear lists the battle honours won in World War I, which were later added to the regimental badge.
 Small panels have been added to the sides to commemorate those who served in South Africa 1899–1902 and those who were killed in World War II.

 The regiment is one of those whose titles are inscribed on the City and County of London Troops Memorial in front of the Royal Exchange, London, with architectural design by Sir Aston Webb and sculpture by Alfred Drury.
 The right-hand (southern) bronze figure flanking this memorial depicts an infantryman representative of the various London infantry units.

 The two wooden memorial crosses erected at High Wood and Eaucourt l'Abbaye by 47 Divisional Engineers in 1916 were falling into disrepair by 1925, when they were replaced in stone.
 The restored wooden crosses were preserved at the Duke of York's Headquarters in London (the former divisional HQ) until that building was sold in 2003, and are now at Connaught House, the HQ of the London Irish Rifles on the site of the former First Surrey Rifles drill hall at Flodden Road, Camberwell.

 Sport

-The 1st Surrey Rifles had an association football club drawn from its personnel which played on Flodden Road at Camberwell.
+The 1st Surrey Rifles had an association football club drawn from its personnel, that played on Flodden Road at Camberwell.
 In the early years of the FA Cup, it competed in the Cup ties, but never rose further than second round, scores from their point of view: